milostomic/implementation-guides/netverify/README.md

 ## Contact

-The implementation guides below will assist you with integrating Jumio products.<p>
+If you have any questions regarding our implementation guides please contact Jumio Support at support@jumio.com.<p>

-The Jumio Knowledge Base contains a wealth of information regarding our services including FAQs, best practices, demo videos, product descriptions and additional information which will be helpful to get you started with Jumio.<p>
+The Jumio Knowledge Base also contains a wealth of information regarding our services: FAQs, best practices, demo videos, product descriptions, and additional information to help get you started with Jumio.<p>

 [Jumio Knowledge Base](https://support.jumio.com)

-If you have any questions regarding our implementation guides please contact Jumio Support at support@jumio.com.

 ---
 ## Netverify Web and Document Verification